epfl-dcsl/fold/report/report.typ

 This implementation of hook is rather simple, allowing a single function to be targeted by a hook and the hook must be hard coded in the linker itself.
 A more complete implementation could instead look for the hooks in a new dedicated ELF section, and each hook could have several "entrypoints", with multiple `mov rax {}` instructions each followed by a jump to the `push rax` one which would allow to have several functions rewritten to different entrypoints.

+It is also interesting to note that implementing such hooks aligns well with the linker's actual purpose as, outside of the trampoline function, the new module replace the hijacked functions' relocations by relocations to the trampoline and rewriting the trampoline's first `mov` is equivalent to a relocation to the hijacked function.

 = State of the project

 Currently, the project features the System V modules for handling basic x86 executables and a full API to manipulate that chain.
 However, the existing modules are limited as they do not handle all relocations and support for thread-local storage is sparse.